Janet-Cajavilca/Excel-Parental-Leave-Analysis/README.md

 The benchmark used in this analysis sets a minimum standard of 14 weeks for maternity leave.
 Companies will be assessed against this benchmark to determine if they meet the requirement or fall below the recommended duration

 ## Purpose of the portfolio

 The purpose of this portfolio is to demonstrate my proficiency in data analytics using Excel.
-I will utilize Pivot Tables and Pivot Charts to analyze the data and find answers to the following questions:How many companies meet the ILO standards regarding maternity leave?
+I will utilize **Pivot Tables** and **Pivot Charts** to analyze the data and find answers to the following questions:
+* How many companies meet the ILO standards regarding maternity leave?
-Which industry group offers the highest number of companies that fulfill the ILO standards for maternity leave?
+* Which industry group offers the highest number of companies that fulfill the ILO standards for maternity leave?
 * Which industry group has the highest number of companies that do not meet the ILO standards for maternity leave?
 * What is the average duration of paid and unpaid maternity leave among the companies?
 * What is the average duration of paid and unpaid paternity leave among the companies?
 * Which companies offer the most paid parental leave weeks?
 * Are there noticeable differences between industries?
 * Which industries offer the highest number of paid and unpaid parental leave weeks?

+Through this portfolio, I aim to showcase my ability to manipulate and visualize data effectively, providing valuable insights and conclusions based on the information gathered.

+## Data Source and Description

+The data used in this analysis is publicly available and falls under the public domain.
+I downloaded the data from the Maven Analytics website.
+Maven Analytics utilized this publicly available data to create exercises and scenarios for educational purposes https://www.mavenanalytics.io/data-playground?accessType=open
+The data source contains two files in CSV format: one contains a sheet of information about the directory and the other data for analysis.
+I merged both in a file for practical use.
+There are 1601 observations and 6 variables or fields.
+The variables are described as follows:

 | Column 1 | Column 2 |
 |----------|----------|